T-Shirt vs Microfibre Towel for Curly Hair: Which Is Better?

 So Which One Should You Choose?

-If you want a soft, breathable and natural-feeling option designed specifically for curls, a jersey cotton T-shirt towel may be a better fit.
+If you prefer natural fibres, a breathable feel and a towel designed specifically for plopping, microplopping and damp styling, a jersey cotton towel could be the better choice.

 Ready to Upgrade Your Wash Day Routine?